Nemocas/AbstractAlgebra.jl/docs/src/module_homomorphism.md

 (1, 2, 3)

 julia> S, f = sub(M, [m])
-(Submodule over integers with 1 generator and no relations, Hom: submodule over integers with 1 generator and no relations -> free module of rank 3 over integers)
+(Submodule over integers with 1 generator and no relations, Hom: S -> M)

 julia> Q, g = quo(M, S)
-(Quotient module over integers with 2 generators and no relations, Hom: free module of rank 3 over integers -> quotient module over integers with 2 generators and no relations)
+(Quotient module over integers with 2 generators and no relations, Hom: M -> Q)

 julia> kernel(g)
-(Submodule over integers with 1 generator and no relations, Hom: submodule over integers with 1 generator and no relations -> free module of rank 3 over integers)
+(Submodule over integers with 1 generator and no relations, Hom: submodule over integers with 1 generator and no relations -> M)

 ```